-Fears that it could take a few weeks before Kansai, Japan's second-busiest international airport, could come back to full operation have hit aviation-related stocks.
+Fears that it could take a few weeks before Kansai, Japan's second-busiest international airport, could come back to full operation have hit a number of aviation-related stocks.

-The air transport index fell 1.2 percent.
-ANA Holdings and Japan Airlines were down 1.8 percent and 0.5 percent respectively.
+The air transport index was the market's worst performing industry gauge, falling 2.0 percent.
+ANA Holdings and Japan Airlines were down 1.7 percent and 2.1 percent respectively.

 Cosmetic makers, which have benefited from spending by Chinese and other foreign tourists, were hit even harder on worries the airport's troubles could hamper tourism.

-"Kansai airport is a major hub for inbound tourism, which is already hit by flooding in western Japan in July.
-If the airport cannot be used for some time, that is going to be a big blow to the shares that have benefited from inbound tourists," said Masahiro Ayukai, senior investment strategist at Mitsubish UFJ Morgan Stanley Securities.
+"Kansai airport is a major hub for inbound tourism, which is already hit by flooding in Western Japan in July.
+If the airport cannot be used for some time, that is going to be a big blow to the shares that have benefited from inbound tourists," said

 Elsewhere, Line Corp fell 6.6 percent after the popular chat app operator said on Tuesday would raise around 148.1 billion yen ($1.33 billion) through convertible bonds.